georgian-io/LLM-Finetuning-Toolkit/README.md

    llmtune run --config-path ./config.yml
 ```

-The first command generates an example `config.yml` file and saves in the current working directory.
+The first command generates a helpful starter `config.yml` file and saves in the current working directory.
+This is provided to users to quickly get started and as a base for further modification.

 Then the second command initiates the fine-tuning process using the settings specified in the default YAML configuration file `config.yaml`.